drBenway/pixi-vn-wiki/start/images.md

 ### Fade Transition

-With the Fade Transition means that the image will be shown with a fade-in effect.
-If exist a image with the same tag, the existing image is removed with a fade transition, and after the effect is done, the new image is shown with a fade transition.
+Fade Transition means that the image will be shown with a fade-in effect.
+If exist a image with the same tag, the existing image will be removed with a fade-out effect before the new image is shown.

 ( This transition is created with the [`FadeAlphaTicker`](/advanced/animations-effects.md#fade) )